kareem2/links-extractor/README.md

 Crawel pages and extract urls from the HTML content using regular expressions.

 **Settings:**
-You can make the HTML parser parse the
+You can make the HTML parser parse the relative links inside href tags by enabling the `ExtractHrefTagsLinks` parameter.

 Example:
 ```